-Per the District of Saanich Public Participation Policy, staff will engage with internal stakeholders, external agencies, and the public as part of the process to develop the plan for traffic calming for Special Project Area projects.
-Staff will learn about issues and opportunities from the perspective of stakeholders during this step.
+Per the District of Saanich Public Participation Policy, staff will engage with internal stakeholders, external agencies, and the public as part of the process to develop the plan for

-8.2 Determine the types of traffic calming measures appropriate
+78.2 Determine the types of traffic calming measures appropriate

 Based on an analysis of data, consideration of best practices, input received through engagement, and review of guidance documents including the British Columbia Active Transportation Design Guide and the Canadian Guide to Traffic Calming, Saanich staff will determine the appropriate traffic calming measures.
 The measures may be installed using rapid implementation methods, traditional construction methods, or a combination of both.